GabeScott/standard-works-plugin/README.md

 ### Manual

 1. Clone or download this repository.
-2. Build the plugin with `npm install && npm run build`.
-3. Copy `main.js`, and `manifest.json` into your Obsidian vault's plugin folder:
+2. Copy the directory into your Obsidian vault's plugin folder:
    `.obsidian/plugins/standard-works-plugin/`
-4. Enable the plugin in Obsidian under **Settings → Community Plugins**.
+3. Enable the plugin in Obsidian under **Settings → Community Plugins**.
+(May need to reload Obsidian)

 ---

-## 🗃️ Database Requirements

-This plugin reads from a local SQLite database (`.db` file) that includes:
-- A `verse` table or equivalent with scripture references
-- Optional commentary, metadata, and cross-references

-Place your `.db` file inside your Obsidian vault.
-The plugin will attempt to load it on startup.

----

 ## 🔍 Example Use Case

 Say you're studying **Alma 37:6**.
 The plugin can:
-- Convert `Alma 37:6` into a link: `[[Alma 37:6]]`
+- Convert `Alma 37:6` into a link in Obsidian format: `[[Alma 37.6|Alma 37:6]]`
 - Display commentary or insights for that verse from your database
 - Show backlinks like `[[Come, Follow Me Notes]] → Alma 37:6` in scripture order
+- View the whole chapter on the side to easily read the context for the verse

 ---